Versus

 Boggle's digital history is messier.
 Hasbro has released official versions that range from decent to abandoned.
 The real Boggle-style innovation happened in clones and spiritual successors.
 Ruzzle had a moment around 2013.
 Word Streak (formerly Boggle With Friends) existed and then kind of didn't.

-The honest truth about digital word games: almost all of them are worse than the physical versions because they can't resist adding monetization that breaks the core experience.
+The honest truth: almost all digital word games are worse than the physical versions because they can't resist adding monetization that breaks the core experience.
+A few still believe in playing it straight, but they're rare.

 Physical Scrabble: $20-30 for a standard set, and it'll last decades.
 You need exactly one other person who's willing to sit still for an hour.
 The barrier to entry is medium: you need to know enough words to form them on a board, and you need patience.